MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

 Django's templating system provides two means for reusing specific elements across multiple templates: includes and inheritance.

-- *Includes* are other page templates that you insert at a specific place in the referring template using the syntax `{% include <template_path> %}` where `<template_path>` points to the included template file relative to the `templates` folder (`../` or `./` are allowed too).
-You can even use a variable if you want to change the path dynamically in code.
+- *Includes* are other page templates that you insert at a specific place in the referring template using the syntax `{% include <template_path> %}`.
+You can also use a variable if you want to change the path dynamically in code.
 Includes are typically used in the body of a page to pull in the shared template at a specific location on the page.

 - *Inheritance* uses the `{% extends <template_path> %}` at the beginning of a page template to specify a shared base template that the referring template then builds upon.
 Inheritance is commonly used to define a shared layout, nav bar, and other structures for an app's pages, such that referring templates need only add or modify specific areas of the base template called *blocks*.

+In both cases, `<template_path>` is relative to the app's `templates` folder (`../` or `./` are also allowed).

 A base template delineates blocks using `{% block <block_name> %}` and `{% endblock %}` tags.
 If a referring template then uses tags with the same block name, its block content override that of the base template.

 The following steps demonstrate inheritance:

-1. In the app's `templates` folder, create a new HTML file (using the **Add** > **New item** context menu or **Add** > **HTML Page**) called `layout.html`, and paste in the contents below.
+1. In the app's `templates/HelloDjangoApp` folder, create a new HTML file (using the **Add** > **New item** context menu or **Add** > **HTML Page**) called `layout.html`, and paste in the contents below.
 You can see that this template contains a block named "content" that is all that the referring pages need to replace:

     ```html
     <!DOCTYPE html>